-We request the Victorian and Australian Governments to provide support to increase electric vehicle charging infrastructure in Port Phillip.
+We request Victorian and Australia Government provide support to increase electric vehicle charging infrastructure in Port Phillip.

-What is the issue this initiative will address?
+What is the issue that this initiative will address?

-Approximately 13 per cent of Port Phillip’s community emissions come from transport, including the release of 201,000 tonnes of carbon dioxide annually.
+Approximately 13 per cent of Port Phillip’s community emissions come from transport, including releasing 201,000 tonnes of carbon dioxide annually.
 Vehicles powered by fossil fuels also contribute significantly to urban air pollution, which impacts human health.

 Council is committed to improving access to charging stations to encourage an increased uptake in use of electric vehicles (EVs) by residents and businesses in the community.

 Council is committed to delivering improved infrastructure and policies to support greater uptake in electric cars, including by:

 - partnering with EV charging providers to create a network of electric vehicle charging infrastructure

 - establishing policies, standards and pilot opportunities for Multi-Unit Developments (MUDs) and properties without access to off-street parking.

 The delivery of these actions will stimulate the market for EVs, supporting innovation in emerging technologies and local supply chains and improving sustainable transport choices for our community.